 This article will help you come up with travel blog names and tell you which ones to avoid to help you get started on your blogging journey.

-Travel Blogging Tip #1: Your travel blog’s name will dictate the entire direction of your site so contrary to what a lot of people say, put some thought into it.
+Travel Blogging Tip #1: Your travel blog’s name will dictate the entire direction of your site so put some thought into it.
 The name you choose will become your brand and your online portfolio so make sure it fully reflects who you are and what you’re interested in.

 To date, our blog has financially supported us as we traveled across four continents, giving us the freedom to live and work from anywhere we want to.